 I am Crystal the Pet Nanny and I would love to care for your best friend(s)!
 My true focus and passion is in building relationships with my clients and with their pets so that I become like a member of the family.
 Making breakthroughs and building trust with animals is extremely gratifying to me.

-I have a lifetime of experience with animals, having grown up on a farm, and caring for my own pets, currently including a dog, a cat, a 20-gallon saltwater aquarium and a 5-gallon freshwater aquarium.
-I work with all kinds of animals, including dogs and cats, rodents, birds, reptiles, etc.
+I have a lifetime of experience with animals, having grown up on a farm, and caring for my own pets, currently including a dog, a cat, and a Glow Light Tetra (freshwater fish).
+I work with all kinds of animals, including dogs and cats, fish, rodents, birds, reptiles, etc.

 I have spent my lifetime observing cat behavior and have a special way with cats.
 I also have plenty of experience walking and playing with energetic dogs, and have developed a real appreciation for canine energy as well.
 My own dog rarely leaves my side!